 - 1-2 Tbsp. of Almond Milk

 - Red Food Coloring (Couple of drops)

 - Sprinkles to top

 Pretty simple stuff, right?

 The only ingredients that you might not already have are red food coloring and sprinkles.
-And these are totally optional - they are just used to give these vegan donuts a bakery-like look.
+And these are totally optional - they are just used to give these baked vegan donuts a bakery-like look.
 Either way, they will be just as delicious!

 MAKING THESE DONUTS SUGAR FREE

 As I mentioned earlier, one of the ways you can turn make these donuts healthier is by making them sugar free - and this is super easy to do.

 You will just have to swap out the granulated sugar and confectioners sugar for a sugar-free sweetener.

 Swerve measures out with sugar at a one-for-one ratio, and it has the same sweetness as sugar - making it the perfect substitute.